Career Timeline of Connor McDavid: Major Achievements and Milestones

 On June 21, 2017, Electronic Arts revealed that McDavid would be the cover athlete for NHL 18.

-On July 5, 2017, Connor McDavid signed an eight-year, $100 million contract extension with the Edmonton Oilers, set to begin at the start of the 2018–19 season.
+On July 5, 2017, Connor McDavid signed an eight-year, $100 million contract extension with the Edmonton Oilers, set to take effect at the beginning of the 2018–19 season.

 2018: IIHF World Championship

-In 2018, McDavid was named captain of Team Canada at the IIHF World Championship in Denmark, where he scored five goals and 13 points, but Canada finished without a medal for the first time since 2014.
+In 2018, McDavid captained Team Canada at the IIHF World Championship in Denmark, where the team finished without a medal.
+He ended the tournament third in scoring.

-In 2019, McDavid was planning to play for Canada at the IIHF World Championship, but a leg injury at the end of the NHL season prevented his participation.
+In 2019, McDavid intended to play for Canada at the IIHF World Championship but was unable to participate due to a leg injury suffered at the end of the NHL season.

 January 14, 2021: McDavid scores hat-trick against Canucks

-On January 14, 2021, Connor McDavid scored his first hat-trick of the 2020-21 season in a game against the Vancouver Canucks, which the Oilers won 5-2.
+On January 14, 2021, Connor McDavid scored the first hat-trick of the 2020–21 season in a 5–2 victory for the Oilers against the Vancouver Canucks.

-On May 9, 2021, Connor McDavid reached 100 points in the 2020-21 season in a game against the Vancouver Canucks.
-He reached this milestone in only 53 games, making him the fastest to reach 100 points since Mario Lemieux in the 1995-96 season.
+On May 9, 2021, Connor McDavid reached 100 points in the 53rd game of the pandemic-shortened season during a four-point performance against the Vancouver Canucks.

-In December 2021, the NHL declared that no players would participate in the Olympic Games, citing COVID-19 outbreaks, which upset McDavid, who had dreamt of playing in the Olympics since he was a child.
+In December 2021, the NHL announced that no players would be allowed to participate in the 2022 Winter Olympics due to COVID-19 outbreaks, upsetting McDavid, who had dreamed of playing in the Olympics.

 2022: Oilers advance to Western Conference Final

-In 2022, McDavid led the Oilers to the Western Conference Final for the first time since 2006.
-They were eventually defeated by the Colorado Avalanche.
+In 2022, Connor McDavid led the Oilers to the Western Conference Final for the first time since 2006.
+The Oilers were defeated by the Colorado Avalanche.

-In 2022, McDavid was selected to the Canadian roster for the Winter Olympics in Beijing.
-However, the NHL decided not to participate due to COVID-19 outbreaks, preventing McDavid from playing.
+In 2022, McDavid was initially named to the Canadian roster for the Winter Olympics in Beijing, but NHL players were ultimately not allowed to participate due to COVID-19 concerns.

 In 2023-24, McDavid captained the Oilers to the Stanley Cup Finals, their first appearance since 2006.